LucasBehrendt/gamers-ground/README.md

 ## Product Management (Site Admin)

  - Users who have been given administrative privileges can access these pages.
-They are designed for letting admins add, update or delete products from the store without having to use the django admin panel.
+They are designed for letting admins add, update, or delete products from the store without having to use the Django admin panel.

  - From the authentication link in the header, admins can find a link to a page for adding products.